cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-1/index.md

 * Begin to discover the Cosmos Ecosystem.
 * Get an introduction to Tendermint and consensus in the Cosmos SDK.
 * Develop an understanding of the different components of the Cosmos SDK.
+* Understand what the Cosmos Hub is and what services it provides.

 </HighlightBox>